-Command -expla [X] [Y] [Z] Example -expla -0.145 0.986 0.883 Description Specifies the lever arm to be applied during export.
+Command -expla# [X] [Y] [Z] Example -expla1 -0.145 0.986 0.883 Description Specifies the lever arm to be applied during export.
 Input The X/Y/Z spatial offsets, in meters, from the IMU to the point of interest.
 Only applicable if the -expprofile command is used.
-Notes Only applicable for inertial processing.
-The offsets must be referenced in the X-right, Y-forward, Z-up frame.
+Only applicable for inertial processing.
+Notes The offsets must be referenced in the X-right, Y-forward, Z-up frame.
 The IMU's center of navigation is the origin of the frame.
+The # designator must be 18 to uniquely identify the export.
 Required?
 No. If not specified, the output file will be generated with respect to the IMU.

-Command -exputmzone [input] Example -exputmzone 11 Description Specifies the UTM zone number to be applied during export.
-Input to have the software automatically determine the zone number. to force the UTM zone number to a specific value.
-Notes Only applicable if the -expprofile command is used.
-Only applicable if the export profile contains UTM grid output variables.
+Command -exputmzone# [input] Example -exputmzone1 11 Description Specifies the UTM zone number to be applied during export.
+Input 0 to have the software automatically determine the zone number.
+IIIput 160 to force the UTM zone number to a specific value.
+Only applicable if the -expprofile command is used.
+Notes Only applicable if the export profile contains UTM grid output variables.
+The # designator must be 18 to uniquely identify the export.
 Required?
 No. If not specified, the software will use whichever UTM zone number was most recently used with the export profile.